aws/karpenter-provider-aws/designs/provisioner-priority.md

         values: ["m5.large", "m5.2xlarge"]
     ```

+4. Preferring specific instance types for workloads where you are aware that a specific instance type is optimal for your needs but can define other instance types as backups

+    **Example**

+    ```yaml
+    # Prefer p3 instance types for GPU workloads

+    apiVersion: karpenter.sh/v1alpha5
+    kind: Provisioner
+    metadata:
+      name: reserved
+    spec:
+      weight: 50
+      requirements:
+      - key: "karpenter.k8s.aws/instance-family"
+        operator: In
+        values: ["p3"]
+      - key: "gpu-intensive"
+        operator: Exists
+    ```

+    ```yaml
+    # GPU-intensive workloads can run optionally on these as a backup

+    apiVersion: karpenter.sh/v1alpha5
+    kind: Provisioner
+    metadata:
+      name: fallback
+    spec:
+      requirements:
+      - key: "node.kubernetes.io/instance-type"
+        operator: In
+        values: ["g5", "g3"]
+      - key: "gpu-intensive"
+        operator: Exists
+    ```

-3. Allowing provisioner with taints to be attempted first so that pods that have tolerations for these taints can be scheduled to specific instance types.
+4. Allowing provisioner with taints to be attempted first so that pods that have tolerations for these taints can be scheduled to specific instance types.
 Without this ordering, it is possible these pods will be scheduled to nodes that have no tolerations.

    _Note: It is still possible that pods with tolerations may not be scheduled to nodes with taints even if they are preferred, since pods with tolerations can technically be scheduled anywhere they are tolerated (including nodes that contain no taints)._